 They have legitimate uses with hedges and grass as it accelerates the growth of plants, but have too many negative effects when consumed.

-Australia’s drug market is flooded with rock-hard PGR weed that have low THC content and high chemical content.
+Australia’s drug market is flooded with rock-hard PGR weed that has low THC content and high chemical content.
 It’s not uncommon for smokers to prefer PGR weed as they get a chemical high from it.

 Growing with cannabis with PGR allows you to germinate faster, stimulating the growth and triggering the flowering.
 The result is a faster-growing cannabis plant that produces heavier bud that is low in THC and laced with chemicals.